Children lost for 40 days in Colombian Amazon found alive

-Four Indigenous children who had been missing for more than a month in the Colombian Amazon rainforest after a small plane crash have been found alive, President Gustavo Petro said Friday.
+BOGOTA: Four Indigenous children who had been missing for more than a month in the Colombian Amazon rainforest were found alive and flown to the capital Bogota early Saturday.

+The children, who survived a small plane crash in the jungle, were transported by army medical plane to a military airport at around 00:30 am Saturday (0530 GMT).

+They were taken off the plane on stretchers, wrapped in thermal blankets, with ambulances waiting to bring them to hospital, AFP journalists said.

+“We found the children: miracle, miracle, miracle!” was the message he told reporters he received on Friday.

-“Today we have had a magical day,” Petro told the media in the capital Bogota after announcing their rescue.
+President Gustavo Petro announced their rescue and told the media: “Today we have had a magical day.”

 “They are weak.
-Let’s let the doctors make their assessment,” he added.
+Let’s let the doctors make their assessment,” he said.

 “A joy for the whole country!
 The 4 children who were lost 40 days ago in the Colombian jungle were found alive,” he wrote on Twitter.